A recursive approach for the determination of the nice sections of width three which have a 4-crown stack as retract: Nice sections with horizon two

 \EP

-Due to this result, we can always draw the Hasse-diagram of a poset $P \in \fN_2$ in a standardized way: all level-pairs $P(k,k+1)$ being 6-crowns are drawn with a ``void'' in the center as in Figure \ref{fig_N2h3}.
+Due to this result. we can always draw the Hasse-diagram of a poset $P \in \fN_2$ in a standardized way: all level-pairs $P(k,k+1)$ being 6-crowns are drawn with a ``void'' in the center as in Figure \ref{fig_N2h3}.

 We denote the classes of segments, lower segments, and upper segments of nice sections with horizon 2 by $\fNS_2, \fNL_2$, and $\fNU_2$, respectively.
 Theorem \ref{theo_isomorphism} extends to these classes: Two segments of equal height $n$ are isomorphic iff both are 3-antichains (the case $n = 0$) or all of their consecutive level-pairs are isomorphic (the case $n \geq 1$), and also the extension of a level permutation to an automorphism is always possible.
+We will also use the following fact: if $t : V \rarr T$ is a retraction of a segment $V \in \fNS_2$ and $\alpha$ an automorphism of $V$, then $\alpha \circ t \circ \alpha^{-1}$ is a retraction of $V$ sharing all properties of $t$.